-Must be in the following College/School(s): School of Business Administration
+Must be in the following College/School(s): School of Business Administration Must not be in the following Major(s):

 MBUS 671 Risk Management

 This course focuses on integrating risk management processes and change management methods as fundamental project management essentials.
 Using project risk management best practices, students will develop a risk management plan to identify, analyze, and determine risks and their impacts while applying qualitative and quantitative methods to plan, control, and monitor risks and opportunities.
 Students will plan and respond to change by implementing control processes using change management theories to increase the probability of a successful project.